Q2 Implementation Details

 Since USB adapters are prevalent and provide an easy 5v power source, the Q2 was designed to use USB for power.
 In general, this limits the power consumption to be 500mA.
 It is relatively easy to verify that the Q2 will not draw too much power.

-So we get a total worst-case draw of 379mA or 1.9 Watts.
+We assume the two RAM chips use a total of 20mA and the LCD uses 20mA.
+So we get a total worst-case draw of 478mA or 2.4 Watts.

 The following sections detail the various sections of the Q2.